Ocean Man

 "Ocean Man" is a song by the American alternative rock band Ween, the thirteenth track on their sixth studio album, The Mollusk (1997).
 It was released as a promotional CD single through Elektra Records in 1997, and also released as the B-side to the earlier single "Mutilated Lips" on June 24, 1997.

-"Ocean Man" is one of Ween's best-known songs, and has appeared on various film soundtracks and commercials since its release, most notably with Nickelodeon's animated The SpongeBob SquarePants Movie in 2004.
+"Ocean Man" is one of Ween's best-known songs, and has appeared on various film soundtracks and commercials since its release, most notably in the closing credits of Nickelodeon's animated film The SpongeBob SquarePants Movie in 2004.
 The song has been performed live at several occasions, most notably Live in Chicago and Live at Stubb's.